blt950/where2fly/API.md

 - Remember to add `Accept: application/json` header in all of your calls to get return in json format.

 ### Environments
 - `https://qa.where2fly.today/` for **testing data** and quality assurance.
 Data in this environment is often static and rarely updated, so it's easier to debug your application.
+Do not share data from here to your users.
 - `https://where2fly.today/` for **live** production data

 ### API